-Given the mechanism of action of teduglutide in promoting gastrointestinal rehabilitation, we believe it may have potential in treating other intestinal failure-related conditions, like chemotherapy-induced gastrointestinal mucositis, PN-dependent pediatric SBS, and pediatric feeding intolerance.
+Given the mechanism of action of teduglutide in promoting gastrointestinal rehabilitation, we believe it may have potential in treating other intestinal failure-related conditions, like PN/IV fluid-dependent pediatric SBS, and pediatric feeding intolerance.

+Teduglutide may facilitate reducing or even eliminating PN/IV dependence of pediatric patients with SBS.
 Pediatric SBS is often a result of the surgery needed to treat necrotizing enterocolitis (NEC).
 NEC is a gastrointestinal or GI disease that primarily affects premature infants.
 NEC involves infection and inflammation that causes destruction of the bowel or intestine or part of the bowel.
-The incidence of NEC has been estimated at 0.7 to 3.0 per 1,000 live births, and approximately one-third of these infants with NEC are expected to undergo intestinal surgery, including resection, frequently resulting in SBS.
 The etiology of NEC is unknown, but NEC has become a more common clinical problem as improvements in neonatal intensive care allow the survival of increasing numbers of premature and low-birth-weight infants.
+The incidence of NEC has been estimated at 0.7 to 3.0 per 1,000 live births, and approximately one-third of these infants with NEC are expected to undergo intestinal surgery, including resection, frequently resulting in SBS and dependence on PN/IV fluids.

 Pediatric feeding intolerance is a morbidity associated with preterm infants, especially in the very low birth weight segment (less than 1500 grams).
-The condition is due to an immature gut and may require PN to prevent severe malnutrition.
-Teduglutide may accelerate intestinal maturation in infants with PN-dependent feeding intolerance and thus allow a decrease in PN-dependence or an earlier independence from PN in these infants.
+The condition is due to an immature gut and may require PN/IV fluids to prevent severe malnutrition.
+Teduglutide may accelerate intestinal maturation in infants with PN-dependent feeding intolerance and thus allow a decrease in PN-dependence or an earlier independence from PN/IV fluids in these infants.